 That is, everything was going fine until Sunday, which was the day Sharon was due to fly to Austin and I was due to fly from Washington D.C. and meet her several hours later.
 Sharon’s flight went off without a hitch.
 Around noon she was well on her way to Texas, somewhere over the Gulf of Mexico, when I opened the Southwest app to check on my flight.

-Not just delayed, but cancelled.
-I had no idea of when this happened, because I never received any notification from Southwest.
+Not just delayed, but canceled.
+I had no idea when this happened because I never received any notification from Southwest.
 No phone call, text message or push notification to my phone.
 Nothing.
-I don’t understand how can they not tell you when your flight is cancelled, but that’s something I’ll cover in another blog post.
-Anyway, I clicked on the “Select new Flight” button and received a popup box telling me I couldn’t rebook on the app and I needed to call Southwest customer service.
+I don’t understand how can they not tell you when your flight is canceled, but here’s Southwest and Citi’s response to why that happened.
+Anyway, I clicked on the “Select new Flight” button and received a popup box telling me I couldn’t rebook on the app and that I needed to call Southwest customer service.
 When I called, I was told that due to high call volume my wait time would be 135 minutes.
 That’s 2 1/4 hours!!!!
 At a time like this, ain’t no one got time for that.

-I decided to look for flights on Southwest out of Reagan National and discovered the flight I was on is the only non-stop Southwest flies between there and Austin.
+I decided to look for flights on Southwest out of Reagan National and discovered the flight I was on is the only non-stop Southwest flight between there and Austin.
 There were also no other connecting flights available for Sunday night.
-OK, let’s see if anything’s available on Monday morning into either Austin or San Antonio.
+OK, let’s see if anything’s available on Monday morning to either Austin or San Antonio.

 What about from Baltimore?
 That’s a big airport for Southwest.
 Maybe they’ll have something available?